stubcpp/MessageFrame/README.md

 ### What does clear() do

-The `clear()` method is not used to prevent memory leaks — the destructor will clean everything up once the object goes out of scope.
+The `clear()` method completely frees the memory allocated for the hash map in the heap, returning it to the operating system, which guarantees a stable RAM footprint during long-term service operation.
 Its main purpose is to allow **reusing the same MessageFrame** for multiple consecutive messages without creating a new object each time.

 If you create a MessageFrame once outside the loop and then fill it in each iteration, you must call `clear()` after every send.
 Otherwise, new parameters will simply be appended